huangnauh/go_s3tests/README.md

  ## S3 compatibility tests

-This is a set of integration tests for the S3 (AWS) interface of [RGW](http://docs.ceph.com/docs/mimic/radosgw/).
+This is a set of integration tests for the S3 Proxy.

 It might also be useful for people implementing software that exposes an S3-like API.